hashicorp/terraform-cdk/docs/upgrade-guide/upgrading-to-0.6.md

 ## Upgrading a CSharp CDKTF project

-To upgrade a Java CDKTF project, adjust the versions in the `*.csproj` file of your project.
+To upgrade a C# CDKTF project, adjust the versions in the `*.csproj` file of your project.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">